-The 2017 ultimate guide to Gmail backup | ZDNet
+How to backup Gmail: The ultimate guide | ZDNet

 More to the point, MailArchiver X can store your email in a variety of formats, including PDF and inside a FileMaker database.
 These two options are huge for things like discovery proceedings.

 If you ever need to be able to do really comprehensive email analysis, and then deliver email to clients or a court, having a FileMaker database of your messages could be a win.
-It's been updated to be Sierra-compatible.
-Just make sure you get version 4.0 or greater.
+It's been updated to be High Sierra-compatible.
+Just make sure you get version 4.1 or greater.

-Backupify: Finally for this category, I'm mentioning Backupify, even though it doesn't really fit our topic.
-That's because many of you have suggested it.
-Back in the day, Backupify offered a free service backing up online services ranging from Gmail to (apparently) Facebook.
-They have since changed their model and have moved decidedly up-market into the G Suite and Salesforce world and no longer offer a Gmail solution.
+SysTools Gmail Backup: If you want to back up your Gmail to a number of classic email formats, including PST, EML, MSG, or MBOX, you may want to look at SysTools Gmail Backup.
+This product runs on both Windows and MacOS, and has a boatload of features including the ability to also download Yahoo and Hotmail accounts.
+Wait?
+Hotmail?

+This is our one problem with SysTools and leads to a cautionary note.
+It looks like the company's site hasn't been updated in a long time, with system requirements specifying a minimum of 1 GHz processor and 512 MB RAM.
+Yeah.
+We definitely recommend downloading and testing the trial version before deciding to spend on the full version.

 One-time backup snapshots

-Note: This article was originally published in July 2015, updated in 2017, and now, in 2018.